r7kamura/kamo.js/README.md

 ```

 ### combine(stream, f)
-Creates a new EventStream that publishes the combination of the latest values.
+Creates a new Stream that publishes the combination of the latest values.

 ```
 a               : --1-----3----->